 The ERTS Script language offers a variety of different data types to define the stimulus material of your experiment:

-PICTURE Visual stimulus material (including instructions) is defined with the PICTURE data type.
-This data type supports a variety of different flavors like text, graphics, and video (mp4, webm, ogg).
-Pictures can be displayed on multiple screen location in different alignments and rotations.
+PICTURE Visual stimulus material (including instructions) is defined using the PICTURE data type.
+This data type supports a variety of different flavors of visual stimuli, e.g. text, graphics, Gabor, and video (mp4, webm, ogg).
+Pictures can be displayed on any screen location in different rotations.

-POSITION The POSITION data type defines screen locations on which a picture will be displayed.
-ERTS uses a logical coordinate system in millimeters which may be adjusted to individual monitor dimensions.
+POSITION The POSITION data type defines screen locations on which a Picture will be displayed.
+ERTS uses a logical millimeters coordinate system which may be adjusted to actual monitor dimensions.

-A position definition may consist of multiple screen coordinates to form circles, grids, or lines.
-A position definition may also serve as a set of screen locations which may be filled with random pictures or chosen at random.
+A position definition may consist of multiple screen coordinates to form circles, grids, or lines that may be used to randomly positioning Pictures.

 COLOR The color data type is used for defining foreground and background colors.
 Colors can be defined in RGB or HSV color space.